 2. Be attentive to your audience throughout your presentation

-By reading the room, you can adjust your content accordingly.
 Whenever you share your technical know-how with a non-technical audience, the goal is to be conversational.
-Even if you’ve explained the technology to people hundreds of times and know the subject matter inside and out, the person you’re currently talking to might be hearing about it for the first time.
-Always present with passion and enthusiasm.
+Even if you’ve explained the technology dozens of times and know the subject matter inside and out, the people you’re currently talking to might be hearing about it for the first time.
+Always present with enthusiasm.

 3. Incorporate storytelling when sharing technical information

-When you have a lot of data or information to share, resist feeding it to your audience with a firehose.
-Take time to allow them to wrap their head around your subject, avoiding the urge to cram every detail on a slide and just reading it aloud.
+When you have a lot of data or information to share, take time to allow your audience to wrap their heads around your subject, avoiding the urge to cram every detail on a slide and just reading it aloud.

-If you’re going to use PowerPoint to convey your information, remember that every slide should enhance the presentation and not detract from it.
+If you’re going to use a slide deck to convey your information, remember that every slide should enhance the presentation and not detract from it.
 Don’t use boring stock photos or charts that fail to express your message clearly and quickly.
 Think of each slide in the context of how it will guide your audience along the journey from point A to point B.

 As you put together your presentation, always keep your objective or purpose in mind.